alejandrochang/StudyGuideNotes/javascript.md

 ### explain .then in the context of the callback queue
-.then takes in a callback that can be written inside its argument, whereas a callback must be defined beforehand
+.then takes in a callback that can be written inside its argument, whereas a callback must be defined beforehand .then is a synchronous event that is executed upon completion of the Promise (async event) that it is attached to.
+See [this link](https://stackoverflow.com/questions/29421781/how-are-the-event-loop-callback-queue-and-javascript-s-single-thread-connected) for a note about how async operations are handled in the browser.

 ### What is Promise Chaining?
 a way to execute async tasks in succession